Ultronomix/Project1Chaz/README.md

     -Allows a logout for all users

-    -A function for allowing new, updated and pending reimburesement requests to be examined
+    -A function for allowing new reimbursement requests that can be made by users

     -A function for finance managers to approve or deny pending reimbursements requests and can see a generated list of pending requests

-    -Functions for finding and accessing users via different paramaters or entities
+    -Functions for finding and accessing users and reimbursements via different paramaters or entities

 - SYSTEMS AND AUXILIARY PROGRAMS